What is a Sexually Transmitted Infection?

 - a visual examination by the doctor or nurse

 If you go into a clinic, the doctor or nurse will fully explain what each test is for and what it involves, as well as when and how you will get your results.
 You can choose which tests you have, you do not have to have them all.
-Often clinics operate a ‘no news is good news’ policy but if you have any concerns about your results the clinic staff will be happy to discuss these with you.

 Many STIs can be easily treated and will disappear completely.
 For others, it may be possible to treat the symptoms but the infection will stay in your body.
 If you do have a sexually transmitted infection, it is important to inform any current partner or recent sexual contacts so that they can be treated as well.
 The clinic will be able to help you with this.

 How can I find out more?